SoftwareAG/contributing/CONTRIBUTOR-LICENSE-AGREEMENT.md

 You accept and agree to the following terms and conditions for Your Contributions submitted to **Software AG**.

-You agree to read, understand and follow the guidelines for the various roles You represent in **Software AG**’s opensource communities, starting with the contributor guidelines [**CONTRIBUTING.md**](https://github.com/SoftwareAG/contributing/blob/main/CONTRIBUTING.md).
+You read, understand and follow the guidelines for the various roles You represent in **Software AG**’s opensource communities, starting with the contributor guidelines [**CONTRIBUTING.md**](https://github.com/SoftwareAG/contributing/blob/main/CONTRIBUTING.md).

 **“Contribution”** means any original work of authorship, including any modification of or addition to an existing work including any associated comments and documentation, that you submit to **Software AG** in any manner for inclusion in any Work.